rtgodwin/rtgodwin.github.io/dnd/session4.md

 excerpt:
 last_modified_at:
 toc: true
-geometry: "left = 5cm, right = 5cm, top = 2cm, bottom = 2cm"
+geometry: margin=30mm
 ---

 # Recap

-It has been a long night.
-2 AM.
-You returned Floon.
-Volo has offered you the deed to Trollskull Manor.
-He explains that it is a good property with much potential.
-He intended on using it as research for a book, but alas he finds himself illiquid and must offer you this property in lieu.

-Haunting: Awhile ago, the owners of the Trollskull Manor taproom _disappeared_.
-More recently, neighbours have complained to the city watch of haunting (who have draggged their heels, given the increasing gang violence).
-Volo has yet to make it past the entrance.

-Purchase: Those who wish to be on the deed must accompany me to the Castle Ward, for the signing to be witnessed by a Magistrate.
-Magistrate Kylynne Silmerhelve.
-Sign the deed with the pen and inkwell.
+- You have signed the deed to Trollskull Manor.
+You may now do with it as you wish.
+- Jalester told them to come find him in a few days.
+- Hydrathistle.
+- Fence goods at 11 pm.

+# Fencing goods
+- Player notices someone watching / following them.
+Recedes into shadows.

 # Jalester Silvermane

-> You lot seem to have a healthy respect for law and order, and gods know the City Watch could use help right now.
-If you are interested in joining the Lord's Alliance, come find me here in a few days.

 # Trollskull Manor outisde